Current Yale Health Guidance on Measles Vaccinations

 - History of measles infection as a child

-- Documented 2 doses of MMR (28 days apart)
+- Documented 2 doses of MMR vaccine (28 days apart)

 Category 2 - Measles booster can be obtained (without order) if:

-- Those unsure of their vaccine status born after 1957
+- Those unsure of their vaccine status were born after 1957.
+Please look for old records before requesting a booster.

 - Individuals vaccinated between 1957–1968 (when an ineffective inactivated vaccine was used)

-- Travelers to western Texas or other outbreak areas (should be avoided if possible) that have documented immune compromise or unsure of vaccination status
+- Travelers to outbreak areas (should be avoided if possible) that have documented immune compromise or unsure of vaccination status

 Important Notes: